 Saffron Strand is a 501(c)(3) non-profit membership organization with new solutions to help homeless persons find gainful employment and achieve economic independence.

-Homeless adults can become members of Saffron Strand at no charge except for their time and effort working in our Saffron Strand Center in professional office space.
-They form an intentional community dedicated to the individual and collective success of its members through their gainful employment in the local workforce.
-The scheduled work of members is vital to the day-to-day operation of the Center.
+Homeless adults can become members of Saffron Strand at no charge except for their time and effort helping to support our mission.
+Their help builds our intentional community, which is dedicated to the individual and collective success of all members through their gainful employment in the local workforce.

 Board of Directors